 How this incredible collection came to be, and the extraordinary efforts required to maintain it, are worth knowing.
 An award-winning film, The Desert of Forbidden Art, by Amanda Pope and Tchavdar Georgiev, does a beautiful job of presenting Savitsky’s life and work, and comes highly recommended as an introduction to anyone planning a trip to Nukus.
 An article in the New York Times in 2011 updated the story told in the film, highlighting the continuing challenges facing the museum’s management.

-Kyzylkum’s timeless landscape
+The timeless landscape of Kyzylkum